Adithya Varma: New version

 On 7 February 2019, E4 Entertainment issued a press statement stating that they would go for a re-shoot of the entire film as they were not satisfied with the final cut provided by Bala.
 They added that the film would be relaunched with a completely new cast and crew while retaining Dhruv.
 Bala decried these comments, saying it was his own decision to quit the film "in order to safeguard creative freedom" because he was asked to make changes.
 This became the first such incident in the history of Tamil cinema that the producer of the film refuses to release the film due to unsatisfactory final cut despite the completion of the film.
 On 19 February 2019, the new title Adithya Varma was announced.

 Mehta said the new version would begin filming in March 2019, with Arjun Reddy writer-director Sandeep Reddy Vanga's assistant Gireesaaya was announced as the new director, making his directorial debut.
 Banita Sandhu was announced as the heroine, in her Tamil film debut, as well as Priya Anand as the supporting actress.
 Anbu Thasan joined the cast in March as the title character's friend, replacing Akash Premkumar.
 Ravi K. Chandran and Vivek Harshan were announced as the cinematographer and the editor respectively.
 Principal photography for Adithya Varma began on 11 March.
-Following the filming of a song sequence in Portugal in mid-April 2019, 65% of the film's shoot was complete.
-Major portions of the film had been completed in mid-May, with the exception of patchwork scenes, for which Ravi K. Chandran's son Santhana Krishnan handled the cinematography for the film.
-The principal photography was wrapped up within July 2019.
+Following the filming of a song sequence in Portugal (including Lisbon) in mid-April 2019, 65% of the film's shoot was complete.
+Major portions of the film had been completed in mid-May, with the exception of patchwork scenes, for which Ravi K. Chandran's son Santhana Krishnan handled the cinematography.
+Principal photography wrapped in July 2019.